 As Common Cudweed is not particularly rare in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the following 1991-2005 map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-From the 2010-16 recording map it will be seen that, except around Maidstone, the recent records demonstrate more records (112 records from 98 monads, equivalent to 79 different tetrads) and a wider distribution.
+From the 2010-19 recording map it will be seen that, except around Maidstone, the recent records demonstrate more records (134 monads, equivalent to 100 different tetrads) and a wider distribution.
 Additional populations have been found in many places, including on sandy shingle at Dungeness where Philp (1982) has only one tetrad record, and Philp (2010) has none.
-It looks as though the species has never been so common in the county as now.
+The number of tetrad records for 2010-19 is over four times that for 1971-82 and it looks as though the species has never been so common in the county as now.